bos/pronk/README.markdown

-# Welcome to http-load-tester
+# Welcome to pronk

-`http-load-tester` is a small command line application for load testing web servers.
-You can think of it as similar to `httperf` or `ab`, only it's more modern and simpler to deal with.
+`pronk` consists of a library and a command line application for load testing web servers.
+You can think of the command line tool as similar to `httperf` or `ab`, only more modern and simpler to deal with.

 # Join in!